Signs of Cat Spraying

 What Does Cat Spray Look Like

 While cats can spray almost anywhere they can physically reach, they only do so in places they deem their own, a.k.a, their territory.
-Therefore, if you notice vertical pee marks outside the litter box, you can know your tabby is marking.
+If you notice vertical pee marks outside the litter box, you can know your tabby is marking.

 Read more: best flea sprays for cats